“I can’t wait to go to the dentist”, said no one ever (no offence, dentists). But it is important.

 Regular brushing of the teeth helps remove plaque before it has a chance to harden and form tartar.
 Scroll down to learn how to brush your pet’s teeth with a smile, not a grimace.

 Provide safe chew toys, to help prevent any physical damage to the teeth.
-There are some out there, like those our partners Pet Dentist have created, which have been designed to clean teeth and massage gums.
+There are some out there which have been designed to clean teeth and massage gums.

 Building on from the toys, there are plenty of dental chews/treats on the market for dental health.
 Chews work similarly to toys but with usually an added crunch, which rubs plaque away in the process.